HomeGuidesAPI ReferenceChangelog

 console.log('Headers:', req.headers);

-// Always verify signature in production
+// Always verify the signature in production

 const signature = req.headers['reap-signature'];